 Skip to main content

-Working directly with one of the world’s largest telecommunications brands, I’ve seen firsthand how presenting raw numerical data to the upper reaches of the company can lead to missed opportunity, miscommunication and a resistance to buy-in for sign off on major projects.
-Had the data been presented visually, things may have gone differently.
+Working directly with one of the world’s largest telecommunications brands, I’ve seen firsthand how presenting raw numerical data to executive leadership led to missed opportunity, miscommunication, and resistance to buy-in on major projects.

 Why Is Data Visualization Important?

-In the tech world, data can become very complex very quickly no matter the nature of the business, yet all rely on a data-driven strategy.
-From the smallest bootstrapped indie startups to giant SAAS behemoths, there is a need to understand and interpret the data the company is receiving in order to analyze performance and make decisions.
+From the smallest bootstrapped indie startups to giant SaaS behemoths, there is a need to understand and interpret the data the company is receiving to analyze performance and make decisions.

-Data visualization software can pull data into dashboards where it can be used both for regular reporting as well as presentations and in high-level meetings.
+Data visualization software can pull data into dashboards to be used both for regular reporting as well as presentations and in high-level meetings.
 Here are the primary drivers that well-presented data visualizations can unlock for your business:

 1. Simplifying Complex Data: Large volumes of data can be overwhelming and difficult to understand when presented in raw, numerical formats.
 Data visualization simplifies this complexity by representing data in a visual format, making it easier to comprehend and interpret.